nyu-cso-005-fa19/hw03-sol/README.md

 That writes the weights given in the array `weights` into the file `weight_file_name`.
 The generated file should have one entry per line in the format `c:w` where `c` is an ASCII character and `w` is the weight of that character given in `weights`.
 You may omit characters whose weight is `0`.
-For example, for if the input file to be encoded contains the single line
+For example, if the input file to be encoded contains the single line

 ```
 Hello class!